0330 133 1111

 Reccomedned demolishing the top fifteen course of brickwork and rebuild them with a 225mm wall tied together with either bricks laid across the wall or metal ties.
 Straps set into the centre of the wall can be secured to the roof structure.
 The straps can be secured to the existing longitudinal timbers and to planks screwed across and perpendicular to the rafters just below each side of the apex.
 18mm x 120mm x 2.4m floor boards or similar would suffice.

-Leicester Chartered Surveyors Building Survey report photographs of a Luterworth terrace
+Derby Chartered Surveyors Building Survey report photographs of a 1902 terrace

-Our Leicester RICS surveyors inspected this terrace house.
-The front and rear walls of this property had been bably damaged by water because of failure to undertake a few hundred pounds of gutter and down pipe repairs.
+Our Derby RICS surveyors inspected this terrace house.
+The front and rear walls of this property had been badly damaged by water because of failure to undertake a few hundred pounds of gutter and down pipe repairs.
 Intruders had damaged the kitchen and bathroom and run off with the boiler as well as damaging central heating pipes.
-An extension containing the bathroom and kitchen was single skin construction and likely to be cold and porne to water penetration.
+An extension containing the bathroom and kitchen was single skin construction and likely to be cold and prone to water penetration.
 An attic conversion had dangerous stairs and no fire protection and probably no insulation of the ceiling.

 This case explains why surveyors check properties for good underfloor ventilation of suspended timber ground floors in structural surveys, building surveys or home buyers reports.
 Surveyors found suspected dry rot and beetle infestations due to a failure to provide simple underfloor ventilation, a damp chimney and substandard floor.
-The Beetles are encouraged by the poor underfloor vantilation as they like damp timber that is encoraged by high humidity.
-The dry rot likes areas with poor ventialtion as it prefers to grow in still conditions.
+The Beetles are encouraged by the poor underfloor ventilation as they like damp timber that is encouraged by high humidity.
+The dry rot likes areas with poor ventilation as it prefers to grow in still conditions.
 Most dry rot decay is however triggered by a large increase in moisture levels such as a broken rainwater pipe or flood.
-The surveyors also found black mould in the living accomdoation casued by high moistue levels and lack of heating and by lack of heating and ventilaton.
+The surveyors also found black mould in the living accommodation caused by high moisture levels and lack of heating and by lack of heating and ventilation.

-Our Leicester surveyors found a dangerous boiler, dry rot beetles and wet rot.
+Our Coventry surveyors found a dangerous boiler, dry rot beetles and wet rot.
 Poor venetilation was again the cause of all three problems.

 In this case both parties were trying to deny ownership of a collapsed retaining wall.
 Our boundary dispute surveyors were easily able to resolve the question of ownership by reference to the title deeds.
 The owners of both properties abutting the boundary wall then blamed the other for its substantial and expensive collapse.
 As the boundary wall remains unrepaired and unstable it is likely that the property on the lower side of the wall is not mortgagable knocking many thousands of pounds off its value.
 Our surveyors were able to demonstrate with a few trial pits constructed against the wall that the movement of the wall had occurred entirely above ground level on the lower side of the wall.
 This confirmed that the wall had collapsed because it had been unable to cope with the weight bearing against it rather than because the foundations had rotated due to supposedly leaking drains on the adjacent property as the owner of the walls structural engineer had tried to claim.

-Independent CPR Part 35 report for court on poor workmanship to a roof by rogue traders.
+Independent CPR Part 35 report for court on poor workmanship to a Derby roof by rogue traders.

 This roof was recovered at a cost of £12,000.
 The work was probably largely unnecessary.
 Most of the work will have to be redone.

-Report on a defective roof by cowboy builders.
+Report on a defective Nottingham roof by cowboy builders.

 Surveyors CPR 35 compliant Defects Report for Leicester County Court Proceedings